sadanandv/football_simulation/readme.md

 ---

 **Note**: This README provides a comprehensive overview of the project and serves as a guide for development.
-It should be updated regularly as the project progresses.
+This is sort of a bible to work with for the development of this project.